Api-Wrappers/anilist-wrapper/README.md

   AniList Api Wrapper
 </h1>

-The AniList TypeScript Wrapper simplifies the process of making API requests to AniList, a popular anime and manga database.
+The AniList Api Wrapper simplifies the process of making API requests to AniList, a popular anime and manga database.
 It encapsulates functionality related to various API endpoints, such as activity, lists, media, people, recommendations, search, threads, and user-related features.
 With this wrapper, developers can quickly integrate AniList functionality into their TypeScript projects.

 ## Table of Contents